Nature's Ancient Wonder with Modern Science Backing

 Inhalation Methods

-- Direct inhalation: Simply open the bottle and inhale, or place a few drops on a cloth or tissue
+- Direct inhalation: Simply open the bottle and breathe in, or place a few drops on a cloth or tissue

 - Aromatherapy diffusers: Add a few drops or directly to a waterless diffuser to disperse the oil into the air